watterott/HDMI-Adapter/docu/Displays.md

 **Note:**
 When using a *resistive touchpanel* on pin 37-40 the jumpers ```TP_SDA+TP_SCL+TP_INT``` have to be *open* and for a *capacitive touchpanel* (CTP, e.g. FT5206 controller) the jumpers ```TP_SDA+TP_SCL+TP_INT``` have to be *closed* and ```VCCIO``` set to 3V3.
-Also the respective firmware has to be flashed to the ATmega32u4 microcontroller to insure that the correct logic voltage (3V3) is set to the pins 37-40.
+Also the respective firmware has to be flashed to the ATmega32u4 microcontroller.
-Further infos can be found in the [schematics](https://github.com/watterott/HDMI-Display/tree/master/hardware).
+Further infos can be found in the [schematics PDF file](https://github.com/watterott/HDMI-Display/tree/master/hardware).

 ## Display Connector Pinout